copperspice/diamond/README.md

 ##### Additional Dependency

-The diamond program uses the Hunspell library which is used for spell checking.
-When building Diamond from  source code ensure you have Hunspell installed on your computer.
+The diamond program uses the Hunspell library for spell checking.
+When building Diamond from  source ensure you have Hunspell installed on your computer.
 For Windows developers the full source code is available on our Diamond source download page.
-For other platforms we suggest installing the Hunspell package
+For other platforms install the Hunspell package.

 * Debian, Ubuntu
    * `apt-get install libhunspell-dev`